Participate in a supportive network of local primary care services to increase comprehensive care.

 Download info sheets

 A PCN is a clinical network of local primary care service providers located in a geographical area, with patient medical homes (PMHs) as the foundation.
-A PCN is enabled by a partnership between the local division of family practice and health authority, along with local First Nations.
+A PCN is enabled by a partnership between the local division of family practice and health authority, along with local First Nations and Indigenous partners.

-In a PCN, physicians (via patient medical homes), other primary care providers, allied health care providers, health authority service providers, and community organizations work together to provide all the primary care services a local population requires.
+In a PCN, physicians, nurse practitioners, nurses, allied health care providers, health authority service providers, and community organizations work together to provide all the primary care services a local population requires.
 Together, they:

 - Enhance patient care using a team-based approach to care.

-- Support each other and work to their strengths.
+- Support each other and work to their own strengths.

-- Further link patients to other parts of the system, including the health authority’s specialized community services programs for vulnerable patient groups (e.g., frail elderly, mental health and substance use).
+- Ensure patients are linked to other parts of the system, including the health authority’s specialized community services programs for high risk and vulnerable population groups.

 - Access and attachment to quality primary care